ibois-epfl/Cockroach-documentation/index.md

 ## Getting started

-### Dependencies
+### An umbrella library

 Cockroach is a collection of the most interesting and useful point cloud and mesh functions from various libraries: [Open3D](http://www.open3d.org/), [Cilantro](https://github.com/kzampog/cilantro), [CGAL](https://www.cgal.org/), [PCL](https://pointclouds.org/).
 There are many libraries out there about point cloud (and mesh) processing, often one library is missing particular useful functions that another has.
-This way the development it's continuously stoped by adding, compiling, referencing libraries.
+This way the development it's continuously stoped by adding, compiling, referencing and converting elements through different libraries.
 Cockroach lets you use all these libraries seamlessly all at once.

 ### Quick start: Use Cockroach as Rhinoceros® and Grasshopper